How To Read Spanish Letters And Accent Marks Aloud

 Reading a language you’re not familiar with can be a real challenge when you’re starting out learning.
 It may use the same alphabet, but the letters won’t sound the same.
 Fortunately, Spanish has one of the easiest writing systems to learn how to pronounce, because the spelling matches up very well with the pronunciation.
-With this guide for how to pronounce Spanish letters and accent marks, you should be able to say pretty much anything in the Spanish language — even if you don’t understand what it means just yet.
+With this guide for how to pronounce the Spanish alphabet, you should be able to say pretty much anything in the Spanish language — even if you don’t understand what it means just yet.

 The Spanish Alphabet

 First, let’s start with the whole Spanish alphabet, which has 27 letters.
 It’s all of the same letters as the English alphabet with one addition: ñ.
-You can listen to a native speaker pronounce the alphabet below.
+You can listen to a native speaker pronounce the alphabet below (or listen to a song version here).

 Listen to the Spanish Alphabet